PaperMarioFan-2022/PaperMarioFan-2022.github.io/README.md

 Refresh this page if you're having issues or contact me on <b><a href="https://scratch.mit.edu/PaperMarioFan2022/">Scratch</a></b> or <b><a href="https://github.com/PaperMarioFan-2022">Github</a></b>.</p>

 <p align="center">
-Nintendo® for the assets/images of NSMBU Deluxe
+Nintendo® for the assets/images and renders